SPAAM-community/wss-summer-school/docs/organisers/denbi-nodesetup.md

   - Add markdown file with commands
   - Redownload k8s calN50.js file
 - Tessa: pin to ancient IGV (2.4) and GATK to v8
+- Keri
+  - New taxdb file
+  - New analyslys.pynbnb file
 -->